Hiking Cup and Saucer Trail on Manitoulin Island

 This post may contain affiliate links.
 We may receive a small commission (at no extra cost to you) on qualifying purchases so we can continue to create helpful content.
 Thank you, and we appreciate it.
 See our disclosure policy for more information.

-What is the Cup and Saucer Trail?
+About Cup and Saucer

-This hike is one of the most popular Manitoulin hiking trails and offers breathtaking views of the island’s rugged landscape and Lake Huron.
-From the top of the 70 m (230 ft) cliffs, visitors can experience the highest point on the island.
+Cup and Saucer Trail is a scenic hiking trail on Manitoulin Island that resembles a teacup and saucer.
+From the top of the 70 m (230 ft) cliffs, hikers can experience the highest point on the island.

 There are 9 km of forested trails and 500 m of adventure trails at Cup and Saucer.
 The hiking trails are divided into three sections based on their difficulty: Red, Blue, and Yellow.

-Red Main Trail: 5km (Easy – Moderate Difficulty)
+1. Red Main Trail: 5km (Easy – Moderate Difficulty)

 Starting from the parking lot, this trail weaves through the forest, guiding you to the East Peak with the best viewpoints overlooking Manitoulin Island.